benbega/RaspberryPi-RemoteCar/README.md

 ## **Looking Forward**

 Over the course of the next few weeks, I will be adding support for user input to control the steering servo and motor power.
 After all of the basic driving functionality is implemented, I will work on creating an automated system for automatically starting scripts on the Raspberry Pis and connecting the remote GPIO functionality.

+--

+This project is licensed under the terms of the MIT license